Accountability and Public Acknowledgment

 - transfer knowledge from academia to the private, public and not-for-profit sectors.

-Before applying for a grant, institutions should learn more about the program and administering grants, and should familiarize themselves with the complete list of eligible and ineligible expenses.
+Before applying for a grant, institutions should learn more about the program and the administration of grants, and should familiarize themselves with the complete list of eligible and ineligible expenses.

-The Tri-agency Institutional Programs Secretariat (TIPS) is responsible for the day-to-day administration of the Research Support Fund.
+The Tri-agency Institutional Programs Secretariat (TIPS), which is housed within the Social Sciences and Humanities Research Council, is responsible for the day-to-day administration of the Research Support Fund.

 Only Canadian postsecondary institutions that meet all of the following eligibility criteria may receive a grant from the Research Support Fund:

-- Received research funding—Researchers at the institution (and/or at its affiliated research hospitals or institutes) must have received research funding from at least one of the three federal granting agencies: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC).
+- Received research funding—Researchers at the institution (and/or at its affiliated research hospitals or institutes) must have received research funding from at least one of the three federal research funding agencies.
 This funding would have to have been received in at least one of the three most recent fiscal years for which data is available.
 Note that some of the agencies’ programs are excluded; that is, they cannot be counted as credits in the Research Support Fund’s funding formula.

 - Authorized to grant degrees or diplomas—The institution must be authorized by a provincial or territorial government to grant its own university degrees, applied degrees or postsecondary diplomas.
 A postsecondary educational institution affiliated or federated with another degree-granting institution can be eligible for its own Research Support Fund grant if its operating budget comes directly from the provincial government (e.g., ministry of education or higher education, or equivalent) and it has its own board of directors.
 The institution must provide evidence of its authority to grant degrees.